 In May 1961, American choreographer Simone Forti presented Five Dance Constructions and Some Other Things.
 An audience gathered in Yoko Ono’s famous loft on Chambers Street, New York, witnessed a kind of movement installation in which dance exists in a space above conventional stage-audience division, the way object exists in an art gallery space.

-2018 Group Exhibition: The Proximity of the Straight Line.
-Performativity of the Avant-Garde, Polish Institute, Berlin
+2018 The Proximity of the Straight Line.
+Performativity of the Avant-Garde, Polish Institute Berlin, Berlin

-2016 Performance Cycle: Back to the Future, Jan Tarsin City Art Gallery, Kalisz
+2016 Back to the Future Performance Cycle, Jan Tarasin City Art Gallery, Kalisz

 2014 Labirynt Galley, Lublin

 Some Other Things in a very subtle manner described (…) issues with contemporary choreography and sculpture: relationality - to space, audience, material (body, object, matter) and context. (…) Was it a critical work established by her [Simone Forti] and the Judson Dance Theatre tradition?
 If so, it relied on minimum shifts and subtle doubts about development directions set by postmodern dance, and issues of memory and reconstruction.
 In the end, the title of Kamiński’s work focuses not on dance constructions, but precisely on "some other things”.